crschmidt/communitypedalpower.org/content/donate.md

 Community Pedal Power is a 501c3 non-profit that supports community cycling efforts in the Somerville + Cambridge area.
-Donations help support projects like the Camberville E-Bike Lending Library, Famiy Bike Ride, and Cargo Bike Test Ride events.
+Donations help support projects like the Camberville E-Bike Lending Library, Family Bike Ride, and Cargo Bike Test Ride events.

 In 2023, these events helped dozens of families transition from driving to